libuv/libuv/docs/src/guide/threads.rst

 own system of running the task in a separate thread.  libuv just provides a convenient abstraction for this.

+Since libuv version `1.44.2`, ``uv_queue_work()`` can be called from a worker thread.
+In this case, when intending to schedule more work in an asynchronous way, one should ensure that an active handle remains always open or otherwise the event loop will exit.

 Here is a simple example inspired by `node.js is cancer`_.
 We are going to calculate fibonacci numbers, sleeping a bit along the way, but run it in a separate thread so that the blocking and CPU bound task does not prevent the